JeffreyJPZ/mefit/README.md

 - You can save the state of my application by:
   - Pressing the "Profiles" button on the home screen
-  - Pressing the "Save Profiles" button on profiles screen (after adding or removing some profile/exercise)
+  - Pressing the "Save Profiles" button on the profiles screen (after adding or removing some profile/exercise)

 - You can reload the state of my application by:
   - Pressing the "Profiles" button on the home screen
-  - Pressing the "Load Profiles" button on profiles screen (after adding or removing some profile/exercise)
+  - Pressing the "Load Profiles" button on the profiles screen (after adding or removing some profile/exercise)